 So, if you have noticed your guitar always seems to sound better when you play it outside of your home studio, the information in the article will help you improve things dramatically.

 Before we go too far down the path, an important distinction should be made.

 It’s easy to see why this is confusing.
 If you type ‘soundproofing’ into a search engine like eBay you will be returned acoustic treatment products, like acoustic studio tiles.

 Acoustic treatment involves improving the ‘acoustics’ e.g. the sound of your room.
-Soundproofing is used to prevent sound entering or escaping from the room, and is usually done to prevent noise complaints (from neighbors) or to prevent outside noise e.g. traffic noise from being picked up by a microphone.
+Soundproofing is used to prevent sound from entering or escaping from the room and is usually done to prevent noise complaints (from neighbors) or to prevent outside noise e.g. traffic noise from being picked up by a microphone.

 They are fundamentally different problems and require different approaches.

 In most cases, a soundproof room is essentially an air-tight room.
 Acoustic tiles, while effective at reducing the energy of sound waves bouncing around your room (more on why this is important shortly) will have little effect on sound waves escaping the room or entering the room from outside.